cao-joey/Task-Manager/README.md

 pip install flask flask-sqlalchemy flask-login
 ```
 Additionally, in `taskapp.py` make sure to change this line:
-app.config['SECRET_KEY'] = 'some key here'
+`app.config['SECRET_KEY'] = 'some key here'`
-To another secure random key.
+Specifically, change the secret key to your own.
 You can generate this by running:
 ```
 import secrets
 print(secrets.token_hex(16))